The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Baltimore, MD

 English

-Pablo Celnik is a Physiatrist in Baltimore, Maryland.
+Pablo Celnik is a Physiatrist practicing medicine in Baltimore, Maryland.
 Dr. Celnik is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Stroke, Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Acute Cerebellar Ataxia.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Stroke, Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Acute Cerebellar Ataxia.

 Experienced in Acute Cerebellar Ataxia